Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

+Details of the separate contributions to the systematic uncertainties are given in Ref.~\cite{SupMat}.
+The values for both jet particles in a representative $\pt^{\rm assoc}$ interval and inclusive charged particles in \pPb and \PbPb collisions are summarised in Tables~\ref{Tab:pPb} and~\ref{Tab:PbPb}, respectively.

-The systematic uncertainties associated with the jet-particle $v_2$ measurement in high-multiplicity \pPb collisions are estimated as follows.
-The variation of the range of $z_{\rm vtx}$, which is decreased down to $\pm 8$~cm, and a less stringent condition on the correlation between the multiplicity estimates obtained with the FMD and V0, give the systematic uncertainties corresponding to the event selection.
+The jet-particle and inclusive charged-particle $v_2$ measurements in \pPb collisions are affected by the following systematic uncertainties.
+The variation of the range of $z_{\rm vtx}$ and a less stringent condition on the correlation between the multiplicity estimates obtained with the FMD and V0, give the systematic uncertainties related to the event selection.
 The uncertainty on the track reconstruction is estimated by modifying the track selection criteria.
-The bias due to the contribution of secondary particles produced in the FMD acceptance on the jet-particle $v_2$ is investigated in A MultiPhase Transport model (AMPT) simulations~\cite{Lin:2004en,Li:2018leh}.
-In order to check for residual nonflow effects after the subtraction of the scaled low-multiplicity event class, the template fitting procedure~\cite{Aaboud:2016yar} is tested.
+The bias due to the contribution of secondary particles produced in the FMD acceptance on the jet-particle $v_2$ is investigated in AMPT simulations~\cite{Lin:2004en,Li:2018leh,Lin:2021mdn}.
+In order to check for residual nonflow effects after the subtraction of the scaled low-multiplicity event class, the template fitting procedure~\cite{ATLAS:2016yzd} is tested.
 The difference between the two procedures is considered as a systematic uncertainty.
 A potential bias resulting from weak long-range correlations present in 60--100\% low-multiplicity events is studied by changing the interval from 60--100\% to 70--100\%.
-Finally, the $\Delta \varphi^{\prime}$ projection in Eq.~\ref{eq:3pc} is obtained from a constant fit instead of using a first-order polynomial fit along each $\Delta\eta^{\prime}$ interval.
-The systematic uncertainties discussed above are added in quadrature in each \pt interval of trigger and associated particles to obtain a total systematic uncertainty on the jet-particle $v_2$ of 11.2--34.3\%.
-The same systematic uncertainty sources affect the measurement of the inclusive charged-particle $v_2$, resulting in a total systematic uncertainty in the range 4.4--25.3\%.
+A systematic effect arises from the procedure employed for the $\Delta\varphi^\prime$.
+The $\Delta \varphi^{\prime}$ projection in Eq.~(\ref{eq:3pc}) is obtained from a constant fit instead of using a first-order polynomial fit along each $\Delta\eta^{\prime}$ interval.
+Finally, the baseline is also calculated in high-multiplicity collisions from the integral or from a second-order polynomial fit around the minimum at $\Delta\varphi^\prime \sim \pi/2$.
+The last two sources are the systematic uncertainty on the $v_2$ calculation.
+The aforementioned sources are added in quadrature in each \pt interval of trigger and associated particles to obtain a total systematic uncertainty on the jet-particle $v_2$ in the range 11.2--34.3\%.
+The total systematic uncertainty on the inclusive charged-particle which depends on the trigger-particle \pt, is 4.4--25.3\%.